-which public education is funded.
-Those challenges have come in waves characterized by the particular legal theory being advanced.
+The action brought by PARSS is not unique, but rather one of a large number of cases brought over the past three decades in over half of the states challenging the system by which public education is funded.
+Those challenges [8] have come in waves characterized by the particular legal theory being advanced.
 The first wave of school cases began in the late 1960's and ended with the Supreme Court's decision in San Antonio Independent School District v.
 Rodriguez, 411 U.S. 1, 36 L.Ed.
 2d 16, 93 S.Ct.
 1278 (1973).
 In that case, the method of funding education in Texas under the federal Equal Protection Clause was challenged.
 Plaintiffs asserted that either all children were entitled to have the same amount of money spent on education or on the same education opportunities.
 As here, those first wave challenges were premised on the belief that more money equaled a better education.
 Finding education not to be a fundamental right and refusing to apply a "strict scrutiny" analysis, the United States Supreme Court upheld the disparities in funding because they were rationally related to the state's interest in preserving local control of education.
 This decision effectively ended challenges to school funding brought in federal courts based on the equal protection provisions of the Fourteenth Amendment to the Federal Constitution.

 In the second wave, which began with the New Jersey's Supreme Court's decision in Robinson v.
-Cahill, 303 A.2d 273 (N.J.
-1973), and lasted until the late 1980's, the emphasis continued to be on the idea that the amount of money spent on education or educational opportunities had to be equal.
-12 Because Rodriguez had foreclosed the use of the federal
+Cahill, 62 N.J.
+473, 303 A.2d 273 (N.J.
+1973), and lasted until the late 1980's, the emphasis continued to be on the idea that the amount of money spent on education or educational opportunities had to [9] be equal.12 Because Rodriguez had foreclosed the use of the federal constitution, those bringing actions relied on the state educational provisions, particularly, state equal protection clauses and, to

-10 For a survey of cases in other jurisdictions, see Appendix I.
+10 For a survey of cases in other jurisdictions, see Appendix I

 11 See also: Parker v.
 Mandel, 344 F. Supp.
 1068 (D. Md.
 1972); McInnis v.
 Shapiro, 293 F.Supp.
 327 (N.D.
 ILL.
-1968), affirmed, 394 U.S. 322, 22 L.Ed.2d 308, 89 S.Ct.
+1968), affirmed, 394 U.S 322, 22 L.Ed.2d 308, 89 S.Ct.
 1197 (1969).